MEDIABLOCKAI/docs/MBC-services/api.md

 ### Fetch community

 Community is a set of contracts and services.
-Members of the community are users of the Crypto Media Network Coin network.
+Members of the community are users of the Media Block Network Coin network.
 The community is configured via the plugins.

 ```text
 GET /communities/:communityAddress